Thursday, 30 August 2018

 Their body feathering is immaculate.
 Each fresh feather, precisely overlapping its neighbour on its upper parts, is pale grey with a darker central shaft and narrowly pale buff fringe at its tip with a thread thin sub terminal black line running inside the semi circle of buff.
 Look closely and you will see a bird with what appears to be exquisitely and delicately scalloped upper parts while its breast is the subtlest of pale, peach flesh yellow.
 The white areas on its rump are barred grey and streaks and chevrons of grey adorn its flanks.
 A broad white supercilium gives it a slightly quizzical demeanour as it glances up at me standing on the causeway.
 It walks on olive green legs and feet, and its bill is of medium length, black and pointed.

-Knot are one of the scarcer waders to visitor Farmoor but for all that they can be seen occasionally, although not annually, on both their Spring and Autumn migration here.
+Knot are one of the scarcer waders to visit Farmoor.
+They can be seen occasionally, although not annually, on both their Spring and Autumn migration here.
 In Spring they are transformed, as are many waders by a pre-nuptial moult into a much more colourful breeding plumage.
 In the case of the Knot it becomes a terracotta red bird on its under parts and face and a confusion of spangled black, grey and buff on its upper parts

 A Knot at Farmoor last year in summer plumage